yuliussetyawan/100-days-of-code-web-dev/README.md

 # 100 Days Of Code - 2023 Web Development Bootcamp

-## Day 11: Hosting, Deployment, Git, and GitHub Mastery
+## Day 12: Embracing Git and Making My First Commit

-Welcome to Day 11 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
-Today was packed with essential skills and concepts, including hosting, deployment, Git, and GitHub.
+Welcome to Day 12 of my 100 Days Of Code journey in the "100 Days Of Code - 2023 Web Development Bootcamp."
+Today was all about mastering the fundamentals of Git and taking my first steps in version control.
 Let me share the highlights of my day with you:

-**Day 11 Highlights:**
+**Day 12 Highlights:**

-- **Module Introduction**: I kicked off a new module, ready to explore the fascinating world of hosting and deployment.

-- **What is "Hosting" & "Deployment"?**: I gained a clear understanding of hosting and deployment, essential for bringing web projects to life.

-- **Hosting a First Static Website (Example Deployment on Netlify)**: I had a hands-on experience with hosting my first static website on Netlify.
-Check it out here: [My Daily Challenge - Day 11](https://my-daily-challenge-day-11.netlify.app)

-- **More Information On Netlify & HTTPS**: I dove deeper into Netlify and learned about HTTPS, ensuring secure web connections.

-- **Adding a Favicon**: I added a favicon to my website, adding a touch of branding and identity.

-- **Relative vs. Absolute Paths**: I explored the differences between relative and absolute paths, essential for navigating web content.

-- **Share Your Website!**: I'm excited to share my deployed project with you all!
-Check it out: [My Daily Challenge - Day 11](https://my-daily-challenge-day-11.netlify.app)

-- **What are Git & GitHub?**: I delved into the world of version control with Git and learned about collaborative development with GitHub.

-- **Command Line Interface (CLI) vs. Graphical User Interface (GUI)**: I compared CLI and GUI, understanding their respective strengths.

-- **Optional: MacOS Terminal (z Shell) Crash Course**: I dived into a crash course on the MacOS Terminal (z Shell), an optional but valuable skill.
+- **Optional: Windows Command Prompt (cmd) Crash Course**: I embarked on an optional journey into the Windows Command Prompt, gaining valuable command-line skills.

-Every day brings new knowledge and skills, and I'm excited to see my web development journey progress! 🌟🌐
+- **Git: Windows Installation**: I explored Git installation on Windows, ensuring I have the right setup for my coding projects.

+- **Understanding the Git Basics**: I delved into the core concepts of Git, understanding its purpose and power in collaborative coding.

+- **Initializing the Repository & Creating My First Commit**: The highlight of the day!
+I initiated my first Git repository and made my very first commit - a significant milestone in my coding journey.

+With each passing day, my coding skills grow stronger, and I'm equipped with powerful tools like Git to streamline my development process. 🌟🔗

-Stay tuned for more updates as I continue my journey through this web development bootcamp! 🚀📦
+Stay tuned for more updates as I continue my journey through this web development bootcamp! 🚀💻

 ## Connect With Me

 - **Twitter**: [@ylssty17](https://twitter.com/ylssty17)
 - **LinkedIn**: [Yulius Setyawan](https://linkedin.com/in/yulius17)

-Let's keep learning and coding together! 💡💻
+Let's keep learning and coding together! 💡🌐